 The above specialists run the 'FIP advice' email address (fipadvice@gmail.com) for vets, answering queries on the new treatments on a voluntary basis and disseminating information to veterinary professionals around the world.
-So far, they have answered nearly 2000 emails via this free service, hoping this increases access to care for FIP in cats.
+So far, they have answered nearly 2,500 emails via this free service, hoping this increases access to care for FIP in cats.
+Please see the Bova FIP Advice Page for detailed information.